-You may need to switch off access to Arbor for specific staff members, for example, if a court order has been issued.
+You may need to switch off access to Arbor for specific staff members - there are a few ways of doing this depending on your school's needs.

 If you chose to send this staff member a welcome email when you added an email address, this email will still be sent no matter if their account has been disabled.